AnmolTomer/binance_api_bot/Notes/06_Notes.md

 - Do `flask run` and this will start a web server on `localhost:5000`.
 Refer: https://flask.palletsprojects.com/en/1.1.x/quickstart/

-- On powershell to enable debug mode `$env:FLASK_ENV = "development"`, this will reload the application automatically.
+- On powershell to enable debug mode and run the flask app `$env:FLASK_APP = .\app.py;$env:FLASK_ENV = "development";flask run`, this will reload the application automatically.
 Reference: https://stackoverflow.com/a/63056713/9719106

 - Flask templates are `jinja2` templates.
 [Jinja Documentation](https://jinja.palletsprojects.com/en/3.0.x/)